jicksy/fastai-colab/README.md

 # fastai-colab
-These are notebooks that are run as part of fastai course on Google Colab Cloud Service.
+These are notebooks that are run as part of fastai course using Google Colab Cloud Service.